Add a Framework

 3. Waits for the server to become ready

-4. Runs the full compliance probe suite
+4. Runs the full probe suite (compliance, smuggling, malformed input, normalization)

 5. Stops the container and moves to the next server